Introducing Music Therapy

 The end of the year is the perfect time to think of a thoughtful gift for the musicians in your life.
 As we move into the season of gifts and giving, start planning ahead.
 November also hosts the ever popular “Black Friday” on the 27th of the month, and it is a perfect opportunity to grab some great online offers for your family and friends.
 Or why not think of supporting some small local businesses with unusual gifts like a music class, hand made local guitar or artwork.
 Also remember there are plenty of places where you can buy sustainable gifts, like second hand instruments or equipment.
 Just make sure check the reviews or test the instrument.
 Without further ado, here are 20 ideas for fun festive season gifts…

-Posted in kids music, music school, musical interest | No Comments
+Posted in kids music, music school, musical interest | Comments Off on The Musician’s Gift Guide

 Free Music Resources for Musicians